erikselin/xert/README.md

 # XRT

-XRT is a programming-language independent MapReduce runtime for shared-memory systems.
+XRT is a programming-language-independent and resource-aware MapReduce runtime for multi-core systems.
+It can turn anything from resource-constrained single-board computers to large servers, with over a hundred cores, into high-performance data-processing environments.

-## Building

-Run `make` in the root of the project.

-## Usage

-Run `xrt --help` for usage.
-More details to come.
+Please see https://erikselin.github.io/xrt/ for more details.